List of England Twenty20 International cricket records: Most matches as captain

 MS Dhoni, who led the Indian cricket team from 2007 to 2016, and Eoin Morgan, who led England between 2012 and 2022, hold the record for the most matches played as captain in T20Is with 72.
-Morgan holds the world record for the most victories as captain, with 44, two of which came in Super-overs.
+Morgan holds the world record for the most victories as captain, with 42.

 Youngest players on debut

-The youngest player to play in a T20I match is Marian Gherasim at the age of 14 years and 16 days.
-Making his debut for Romania against the Bulgaria on 16 October 2020 in the first T20I of the 2020 Balkan Cup thus becoming the youngest to play in a men's T20I match.
+The youngest player to play in a T20I match was Marian Gherasim, who represented Romania at the age of 14 years and 16 days.

 Oldest players on debut

 The Turkish batsmen Osman Göker is the oldest player to make their debut a T20I match.
 Playing in the 2019 Continental Cup against Romania at Moara Vlasiei Cricket Ground, Moara Vlăsiei he was aged 59 years and 181 days.

 Oldest players

-The Turkish batsmen Osman Göker is the oldest player to appear in a T20I match during the same above mentioned match.
+The Turkish batsmen Osman Göker is the oldest player to appear in a T20I match during the above-mentioned match.

 Partnership records

 In cricket, two batsmen are always present at the crease batting together in a partnership.
 This partnership will continue until one of them is dismissed, retires or the innings comes to a close.